geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 - **[ONNX](#chenyu-003122)**: The `load_onnx` implementation is blocked by a failing test in openpilot involving a constant-folded, shape-changing bitcast.
 A workaround is needed to unblock merging the new ONNX support.
 - **[ONNX](#chenyu-003502)**: A correctness bug in an ONNX up/down-sampling operation was exposed by recent `hcopt` refactors.
 The issue, previously thought to be device-specific, needs a proper fix to ensure correct behavior on all platforms.
 - **[Other Bounties](#b1tg-003626)**: A flaky bug causing a core dump has been reliably reproduced in a Docker environment after several hours of testing.
 A GitHub issue will be created to track the investigation and fix.
-- **[Kernel Refactors](#ignaciosica-004143)**: It was suggested to define the local memory layout during initial shape tracker creation rather than using later permutations, which would ensure the layout is always valid.
+- **[Kernel Refactors](#ignaciosica-004143)**: It was suggested to define the local memory layout during initial ShapeTracker creation rather than using later permutations, which would ensure the layout is always valid.
 - **[Other Topics](#geohot-004709)**: A brief analysis of the Luminal project was shared, noting its strong foundation in e-graphs for algebraic pattern matching and its clean representation of loops.

 ### Transcript